 Related: The Fall Nail Trend You Have to Try

 As Michelle Obama emphatically gestured with her well-manicured hands, Twitter was blowing up with tweets about her blue/gray polish.
 Ann Romney's cherry red nails (which matched her dress perfectly) also drew a ton of buzz....Read More »

 Related: 8 Best Fall 2012 Makeup Collections to Buy Now

 Regardless of how things go at the polls in November, one thing's certain, we'll be sure to have a fashionable FLOTUS for the next four years.
-While we'll have to wait to see which husband wins the vote, you can cast your beauty ballot now; party affiliations as
+While we'll have to wait to see which husband wins the vote, you can cast your beauty ballot now; party affiliations aside, which wife

 - Lylah M. Alphonse, Senior Editor, Yahoo!
 Shine | Healthy Living | Thu, Sep 6, 2012 10:50 PM EDT | CommentsThis year, Planned Parenthood has faced plenty of controversy.
 The Susan G. Komen Foundation's decision in February to defund -- and then refund -- a grant to fund breast cancer screenings at the womens' health clinics led Planned Parenthood to launch its own breast health initiative in August.